adlnet/xAPI-Spec/xAPI.md

 ###### Description

-A UUID (all versions of variant 2 in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) are valid, and the UUID must be in standard string form).
+A UUID (all versions of variant 2 in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) are valid, and the UUID MUST be in standard string form).

 ###### Requirements